 Of all the options carmakers offer consumers, only a few get the highest safety ratings available.
 Why do so few vehicles meet the highest standards set by safety advocates?

 The reason for this?
 New, stricter guidelines that were recently implemented by the IIHS.

 Higher Standards and Stricter Guidelines

+Aside from these new additions, it is worth noting that the existing requirements for obtaining a "Top Safety Pick+" designation remain unchanged.
 For example, vehicles must still receive high ratings in a number of other tests, including: